LHR - CHI

 The average price of all round-trip flights from London Heathrow Airport to Chicago clicked on KAYAK for each day over the last 12 months.

-When flying from London Heathrow Airport to Chicago, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
-For your return to London Heathrow Airport, you’ll find the best rates on Sundays and the most expensive ones on Saturdays.
+When flying from London Heathrow Airport to Chicago, you should consider leaving on a Wednesday and avoid Sundays if you are looking for the best rates.
+For your return to London Heathrow Airport, you’ll find the best rates on Sundays and the most expensive ones on Fridays.

 What is the cheapest month to fly from London Heathrow Airport to Chicago?